 One thing you need to know when you decide on your design is that anything that is white in your desing will appear as the background color of your clothing – this is because there is no white color in your inkjet printer.

 You need a high resolution image of atleast 300 DPI (Dots per inch) for real clarity.
 When you take photos yourself in your camera, they will normally be of high DPI.
-Many images you can download from free photosharing sites may have less than 100 DPI.
+Many images you can get for free from photosharing sites may have less than 100 DPI.
 You can check this in the following way.

 How to check the DPI of an image on MS paint